Community and Alumni Services

 The University Farm supports corporate educational initiatives.
 State Farm Insurance has used the farm to educate employees to conduct safety audits on farms.
 Crop protection companies such as Pioneer/DuPont and Mycogen/Dow use plots at the farm to educate employees about new products and weed identification.
 Several companies cooperate with the University Farm to demonstrate seed varieties and host field days for employees and customers.

 Alumni partnerships are important to the future of the farm.
 Continuous needs for maintaining and upgrading the farm will be a never-ending cycle.
-Alumni or others interested in naming opportunities should contact Dr. Robert Rhykerd for further information.
+Alumni or others interested in naming opportunities should contact Dr. Fanson Kidwaro for further information.